 - Checkout process: At the conclusion of the season a checkout sheet must be signed by the Garden Coordinator or a member of the Garden Committee (as noted on the Garden roster) confirming the plot can be successfully plowed.
 Ground must be level.
 Raised beds and walkways must be raked smooth.
 All manmade materials, including weed-blocking material and staples/pins, must be removed.
 Any straw in bales must be removed or spread evenly across the plot.
 Remaining vegetation (including vines and plant stalks) must be cut to lengths/heights of less than two (2) feet and distributed evenly across the plot.
 It is not necessary and not recommended that vegetation/organic material be removed.

-Failure to comply with any of the above Rules and Regulations may result in the Gardener forfeiting his or her Garden plot(s) and being excluded from the Garden program.
+Failure to comply with any of the above Rules and Regulations can result in the Gardener forfeiting his or her garden plot(s) and being excluded from the Garden program.
 Violations may be reported to the Garden Committee using the Incident Report which will be issued to the gardener by the Garden Coordinator or a member of the Committee.

 Monday-Saturday 9:00 a.m. to 8:00 p.m.

-(Closing may be moved as early as 7 p.m. as sunset occurs earlier in the day.)
+(Closing may be as early as 7 p.m. as sunset occurs earlier in the day.)